-The waste and/or carcasses of the shot deer would be disposed of by either Forest regeneration leaving them on the ground surface to decompose naturally or by burying them at selected locations in the park.
+The waste and/or carcasses of the shot deer would be disposed of by either leaving them on the ground surface to decompose naturally or by burying them at selected locations in the park.
 Because the priority would be to donate meat, disposal would only include the few carcasses that might be unsuitable for donation.
-Surface disposal would only occur in remote areas not far from the bait of this plan, the stations (which would be unlikely to be seen or smelled by visitors).
-Whenever several deer were unsuitable for donation to charities, the carcasses would be regrowth collected and buried in previously disturbed, open areas, such as the Camp Round Meadow bulk storage area.
+Surface disposal would only occur in remote areas not far from the bait stations (which would be unlikely to be seen or smelled by visitors).
+Whenever several deer were unsuitable for donation to charities, the carcasses would be collected and buried in previously disturbed, open areas, such as the Camp Round Meadow bulk storage area.
 Burial would occur soon after shooting, when the park is closed to visitors.
 In addition, sharpshooting would occur during winter months when few people visit Catoctin.
-Therefore, few, if any, visitors renewal of forest would be exposed to deer remains or burial activities under this alternative, although the presence of additional fenced areas used for carcass disposal could detract from the park's natural setting. the natural forest
+Therefore, few, if any, visitors would be exposed to deer remains or burial activities under this alternative, although the presence of additional fenced areas used for carcass disposal could detract from the park's natural setting.